Today is Evan’s 3rd birthday! Here is an overview of the cake, food, and decorations.

 I served raw vegetables, chips, pretzels, and a Spinach Dip to go with the hot dogs.

-I used the Waltograph font in Microsoft Word again to print Handy Helpers and Mouskatools signs for the utensil holders.
+For the utensil holders, I used the Waltograph font again to print Handy Helpers and Mouskatools signs.
 I glued the signs to colored scrapbook paper and wrapped them around small glass bottles, then secured with tape.

 I arranged the smaller plates above the large plates to make a Mickey head.

-It was a wonderful day and everyone had a great time!
+It was such a wonderful day!
 I can’t believe how big my baby boy has become.
 And, of course, Claire is growing so much too.